aleks-qq/DiceThrower/README.md

 #### Controller
 Where the main is located.
 Controller is handling everything eg. the throwing of dice
 #### GUI
-The view, where the updating of graphics happens
+The view, where the updating of graphics happens.
+> - Registering the Controller
+> - Initializing graphic components
+> - setting Jlabel results
+> - updating the dice picture.

 #### Model
 Model of the dice.
 Keeps count of number of rolls and returns the value between 1-6 to the view
 #### Other stuff